1983 Chevrolet Camaro Z28 hatchback coupe

 “It’s an escape from the ordinary.”

 For 1980, Chevrolet featured four versions of the Camaro.
 The base model was the Sport Coupe, followed by the Rally Sport, the Berlinetta, and the Z28.
-This post is about the Rally Sport, which cost $5,916 (about $19,800 in today’s dollars) and got a few changes in the final year of this particular iteration.
-A new blacked-out grille and a new three-tone striping package were visible, while inside sat a new standard V6.
+This post is about the Rally Sport, which cost $5,916 (almost exactly $25,000 in today’s dollars) and got a few changes in the final year of this particular iteration.
+A new blacked-out grille and a new three-tone striping package were visible, while a new standard V6 sat inside.

-Rally Sport and Sport Coupe pages from the 1980 Chevrolet Camaro brochure, linked from the Old Car Manual Project’s amazing brochures pages.
+Rally Sport and Sport Coupe pages from the 1980 Chevrolet Camaro brochure

 Optional powertrains included two V8s, both of which required power brakes ($81): the L39 120 bhp 4.4 liter/267 ci with a two-barrel carburetor ($180) and the LG4 155 bhp 5.0 liter/305 ci with a four-barrel carburetor ($295).
 An automatic ($358) was available with all three engines, while a four-speed manual was only available with the larger of the two V8s.
 The LG4/four-speed combination yielded notably better performance than the base powertrain: 0-60 in about 10 seconds.
 It didn’t make mileage that much worse—16 city/24 highway by 1980 standards.